ducky8x/BetterNBB/README.md

 Download the zipped app from the GitHub Releases page, unzip it, and move `BetterNBB.app` to the Applications folder.

 The first time you open BetterNBB, macOS may show a security warning.
-Right-click `BetterNBB.app`, choose `Open`, then confirm that you want to open it.
+Confirm you want to open the app by going to "Privacy and Security" in System Settings, scrolling down to "Security," and clicking "Open Anyway."

 ## Enable The Ninjabrain Bot API